CURRENT WORK

 These pieces reflect my interest in the post human and in the relationships in this now-human, between body, time and space, using experience and memory with emotional gestures.

-My process is both intuitive and research-led, allowing each artwork to evolve naturally.
+My process is intuitive, allowing each artwork to evolve naturally.

 Click on each image to view close up details.
 For inquiries, or to follow up my work, email [email protected]